Combinatorial Algorithm for Tropical Linearly Factorized Programming: Introduction

-A tropical linear programming (TLP) involves minimizing a tropical linear function of the form $c \otimes x \oplus d$ subject to a tropical linear constraint $A^+ \otimes x \oplus b^+ \geq A^- \otimes x \oplus b^-$ for decision variables $x \in \mathbb{R}_{\max}^n$, where $A^\pm \in \mathbb{R}_{\max}^{m \times n}$, $b^\pm \in \mathbb{R}_{\max}^m$, $c \in \mathbb{R}_{\max}^{1 \times n}$ and $d \in \mathbb{R}_{\max}$.
-This problem is found in early works of the ordered algebra~\cite{Zimmermann1981} or the extremal algebra~\cite{Zimmermann2003}, both of which include the tropical semiring, and in the applications area such as scheduling~\cite{Mohring2004}.
+A tropical linear programming (TLP) involves minimizing a tropical linear function of the form $c \otimes x \oplus d$ subject to a tropical linear constraint $A^+ \otimes x \oplus b^+ \geq A^- \otimes x \oplus b^-$ for decision variables $x \in \mathbb{R}_{\max}^n$, where $A^\pm \in \mathbb{R}_{\max}^{m \times n}$, $b^\pm \in \mathbb{R}_{\max}^m$, $c \in \mathbb{R}_{\max}^{1 \times n}$, and $d \in \mathbb{R}_{\max}$.
+This problem is found in early works of the ordered algebra~\cite{Zimmermann1981} or the extremal algebra~\cite{Zimmermann2003}, both of which include the tropical semiring, and in application areas such as scheduling with and/or constraints~\cite{Mohring2004}.
 However, its algorithmic aspects have attracted particular attention following the work of Butkovi\v{c} and Aminu~\cite{Butkovic2009}.
-We remark that finding even a feasible solution satisfying $A^+ \otimes x \oplus b^+ \geq A^- \otimes x \oplus b^-$ is not easy because it cannot be transformed into the form like $A \otimes x \geq b$ due to the absence of subtraction.
-The alternating method proposed by Cununghame-Green and Butkovi\v{c}~\cite{Green2003} is known to solve this system of inequalities in pseudo-polynomial time complexity.
-Akian et al.~\cite{Akian2010} demonstrated that finding a solution to a system of two-sided tropical linear inequalities is equivalent to solving the mean-payoff game, which is a well-known $\text{NP} \cap \text{co-NP}$ problem and has no known polynomial-time algorithm~\cite{Zwick1996}.
-Hence, algorithms for the mean-payoff game, such as the GKK algorithm~\cite{Gurvich1988}, value iteration~\cite{Zwick1996}, policy iteration~\cite{Bjorklund2007,Dhingra2006}, and energy game approach~\cite{Benerecetti2024,Brim2011,Dorfman2019}, are also applicable to solve tropical linear systems.
+We remark that finding even a feasible solution satisfying $A^+ \otimes x \oplus b^+ \geq A^- \otimes x \oplus b^-$ is not easy.
+The alternating method proposed by Cuninghame-Green and Butkovi\v{c}~\cite{Green2003} is known to solve this system of inequalities in pseudo-polynomial time complexity.
+Akian et al.~\cite{Akian2010} demonstrated that finding a solution to a system of two-sided tropical linear inequalities is equivalent to solving the mean-payoff game, which is a well-known $\text{NP} \cap \text{co-NP}$ problem but has no known polynomial-time algorithm~\cite{Zwick1996}.
+Hence, algorithms for the mean-payoff game, such as the GKK algorithm~\cite{Gurvich1988}, value iteration~\cite{Zwick1996}, policy iteration~\cite{Bjorklund2007,Dhingra2006}, and energy game approach~\cite{Benerecetti2024,Brim2011,Dorfman2019}, are also applicable to tropical linear systems.

 In this study, we introduce a new type of objective function, namely, a tropical linearly factorized Laurent polynomial, of the form